Oman's Sultan Qaboos dies; council starts succession process

 “It is hard to see how Oman can involve itself in the Yemen, Iran and Qatar issues until a new leader has established himself - which means for the foreseeable future.”

-Reporting by Nayera Abdallah; Writing by Lisa Barrington and Ghaida Ghantous; Editing by Cynthia Osterman and Clarence Fernandez
+Reporting by Lisa Barrington in Dubai, Nayera Abdallah in Cairo and Steve Holland in Washington; Writing Ghaida Ghantous; Editing by Cynthia Osterman, Clarence Fernandez & Shri Navaratnam